print

 That which was from the beginning, which we have heard, which we have seen with our eyes, which we have looked upon, and our hands have handled, of the Word of life; (For the life was manifested, and we have seen it, and bear witness, and shew unto you that eternal life, which was with the Father, and was manifested unto us;) That which we have seen and heard declare we unto you, that ye also may have fellowship with us: and truly our fellowship is with the Father, and with His Son Jesus Christ.
 (1Jn.
 1:1-3)

-These are just two examples of men who wrote powerfully about a real Jesus.
+Peter and John are just two examples of men who wrote powerfully about a real Jesus.
 They did so because they knew Him intimately.
 They were eyewitnesses to Jesus’ teachings, His miracles, His life, His death, and His miraculous resurrection.

 The Witness of Converted Skeptics

 It is important to understand that some New Testament authors were at first very skeptical concerning Jesus’ messiahship.
 Consider James, the author of the epistle that bears his name.
 James was the half brother of Jesus and despite this close physical relationship, he was not persuaded that Jesus was the Messiah.
-However, when he saw Jesus after His resurrection, he was convicted.
-James would later become a leader in the Jerusalem
+However, when he saw Him after His resurrection, he was convicted.
+James would later become the bishop of the Jerusalem Church and would eventually lay down his life for the faith.

 The great Jewish historian Flavius Josephus wrote about the reputation of James.